• Skip to primary navigation

 Blue ribbon divider used for visual effect

-Most brisket recipes call for many spices, grills, smokers, or pits.
-And the results some times great but can be dry, tough, tasteless, and even worse, a LOT of work—I'm lazy.
-No mopping for me.
-All you need is two ingredients, and bake until done.
+Most beef brisket recipes call for many spices, grills, smokers, or pits.
+And the results some sometimes great but are frequently dry, tough, and tasteless—plus a LOT of work.
+All you need is two ingredients, 5 minutes, and bake until done.

-Special thanks to Peggy, our secretary in Kansas City 45 years ago, who taught us the true KC brisket cooking method.
+Special thanks to Peggy, our secretary in Kansas City 45 years ago, who taught us the true KC brisket cooking method which I have used for 45 years.

 👨🍳How to Cook BBQ Brisket in the Oven

-8. Transfer back to a pan.
-Cover top with BBQ sauce.
+Transfer back to a pan.
+Cover the top with BBQ sauce.
 Seal with aluminum foil again and reheat in oven preheated to 375°—about 25 minutes.

 ⏰How Long to Cook a Brisket in the Oven